dotnet/AspNetDocs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 uid: web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis
 title: "ASP.NET Web Deployment using Visual Studio: Deploying to Test | Microsoft Docs"
 author: tdykstra
-description: "This tutorial series shows you how to deploy (publish) an ASP.NET web application to Azure App Service Web Apps or to a third-party hosting provider, by usin..." ms.author: riande ms.date: 01/16/2019 ms.assetid: 8bf2c4fb-4ee5-4841-bfc2-03462c1f7a7a
+description: "How to deploy an ASP.NET web application to Azure App Service Web Apps or to a third-party hosting provider by using Visual Studio 2017" ms.author: riande ms.date: 01/16/2019 ms.assetid: 8bf2c4fb-4ee5-4841-bfc2-03462c1f7a7a